 Company law in the UK has undergone a number of changes since the Companies Act of 1985, most notably the addition of the Companies Act of 2006.
 However, many aspects laid out in the Companies Act of 1985 have not been replaced by the new act and are still in force, including laws that govern company investigations, orders that impose share restrictions after investigations, and receivers and floating charges in Scotland.

-If you have any question about UK insolvency law or any other matter related to business recovery, feel free to send us an email or call us on 0800 644 6080 for a free personalised consultation.
-With 100 offices stretching from Inverness down to Exeter, Real Business Rescue can offer unparalleled director advice across the UK.
+If you have any question about UK insolvency law or any other matter related to business recovery and closure, feel free to send us an email or call us for a free personalised consultation.